Rijksmuseum/rijksmuseum.github.io/index.md

 For live code examples demonstrating the use of the Rijksmuseum API, please checkout the [demo's page](demos).

-The use of the Rijksmuseum API have these [terms and conditions](https://www.rijksmuseum.nl/en/api/terms-and-conditions-of-use).
+The use of the Rijksmuseum API is subject to these [terms and conditions](https://www.rijksmuseum.nl/en/api/terms-and-conditions-of-use).

+Issues regarding this API can be discussed in the [api-issues repository](https://github.com/Rijksmuseum/api-issues/).

 ## The Rijksmuseum API